 The classification of investment projects according to their environmental impact is an excellent practice for financial institutions.
 As discussed in Box 2, the Equator Principles require an evaluation of a project's environmental risks in Categories A, B, and C (A being the highest risks).
 Depending on the outcome of the evaluation of categories, banks apply different risk evaluation and safeguard instruments to manage downside environmental risks of project finance.
-The Green Climate Fund (GCF) also requires an evaluation of project outcomes and accordingly distinguishes three risk levels: C or I3 as lowest-risk activities (e.g., education and training projects); B or I2 with medium-risk activities (e.g., adaptation of crop farming to climate change, forest management activities), and A or I1 with high-risk activities (e.g., large-scale forestry or agricultural projects).47 Institutions working with the GCF should determine the significance of the risks, depending on outcomes signifying likelihood, frequency, intensity, manageability, duration, and reversibility.
-Similarly, in China, the China Development Bank (CDB) has also applied a review process to sort environmental impacts of projects into four categories according to national and if applicable regional policies: environmentally friendly, compliant, requiring rectification, and high risk.48 China Eximbank has established a "pro-environment" system with "Four Nos," mostly focused on the client's performance.
-It also stipulates compliance with local laws and internal regulations.49
+The Green Climate Fund (GCF) also requires an evaluation of project outcomes and accordingly distinguishes three risk levels: C or I3 as lowest-risk activities (e.g., education and training projects); B or I2 with medium-risk activities (e.g., adaptation of crop farming to climate change, forest management activities), and A or I1 with high-risk activities (e.g., large-scale forestry or agricultural projects).44 Institutions working with the GCF should determine the significance of the risks, depending on outcomes signifying likelihood, frequency, intensity, manageability, duration, and reversibility.
+Similarly, in China, the China Development Bank (CDB) has also applied a review process to sort environmental impacts of projects into four categories according to national and if applicable regional policies: environmentally friendly, compliant, requiring rectification, and high risk.45 China Eximbank has established a "pro-environment" system with "Four Nos," mostly focused on the client's performance.
+It also stipulates compliance with local laws and internal regulations.46 dimension of "climate screening" along with the more common environmental screening.

-Under the pressing issue of and commitments to the global response to climate change, FIs are exploring the inclusion of climate impacts in EIAs in terms of the scope and baselines.
-The KfW added an extra dimension of "climate screening" along with the more common environmental screening.
 Climate screening identifies GHG emissions risks and potentials for reducing GHG and possible climate change impact.
 This is a practical implementation of the German government's policy on public financing overseas, requiring that projects must comply with and will only be pursued in countries with a national climate mitigation policy and strategy.
 Moreover, the KfW does not use volume of investment as a cutoff point in screening.
 The screening considers the project in its entirety, even if KfW is financing only a component of the project.
-Another example is the AFD's Carbon Footprint Tool,50 which helps determine a project's carbon footprint by first estimating the amount and kind of emissions the project's construction and operations are likely to generate.
+Another example is the AFD's Carbon Footprint Tool,47 which helps determine a project's carbon footprint by first estimating the amount and kind of emissions the project's construction and operations are likely to generate.
 It then compares the difference between the project's emissions and that of a reference situation; this "baseline" is based on an estimate of the amount and type of emissions that would probably occur if the project were not implemented.
 The net difference in emissions between the two scenarios determines whether the project is likely to have a positive or negative impact on climate change overall.